towersvault/shinpokered/README.md

 - Added built-in gamma shader for backlit LCD screens (press SELECT at the copyright screen)
 - Fixed the fossil kabutops image not appearing properly
-- On battle load, stopped the GBC GBPal from updating before graphics are in the right position
+- On battle load, stopped the GBC GBPal from updating before graphics are in the right position (b2)
+- Fixed some issues where npcs that appear on screen are looking down for 1 frame

 #Bugfixes: